From Continuity to Smoothness

 for arbitrary open \(U \subseteq \mathbb{R}^n\), and so is the collection obtained from either of these by applying

-smooth diffeomorphisms to the codomain.
-These atlases are not literally equal as sets of charts, but they all
+diffeomorphisms to the codomain.
+These atlases are not literally equal as sets of charts, but they all declare the same

 The canonical way to remove this ambiguity is to enlarge any given smooth atlas until it cannot be enlarged any further.